+Do you take advantage of all the deductions available to you as a B.C. landlord?
 When you own a rental property, you are legally obligated to report all rental revenue on the Statement of Real Estate Rentals schedule on your personal tax return.
-Thankfully, you are also able to deduct a number of expenses from your gross rental revenue and then pay tax only on the amount remaining.
-To help ensure you fully leverage the tax benefits legally available to you next year, here’s a list of the top 10 allowable deductions to help you reduce the tax you pay.
+Thankfully, you are also able to deduct a number of landlord expenses from your gross rental revenue and then pay tax only on the amount remaining.
+We’re liv.rent, and we help landlords manage their properties and find the best tenants possible.
+We created this guide to help ensure you’re fully leveraging the tax benefits legally available to you.
+Here’s a list of the top allowable deductions for B.C. landlords.

-1. Home Insurance
+1. Home insurance

 You can deduct the insurance premiums you pay for rental insurance.
 Claim the full amount if your rental property is separate from your primary residence or claim the appropriate portion of it if it is part of your primary residence.

-You can deduct interest on money borrowed for construction, repairs, upgrades and renovations to improve your rental property.
-However, you cannot claim a deduction on the interest you pay on mortgage principal if you borrowed money to purchase the rental property.
+- You can deduct your mortgage interest, however, you cannot claim a deduction on the interest you pay on mortgage principal if you borrowed money to purchase the rental property.

-4. Property Taxes
+4. Property taxes

-5. Utility Fees
+5. Utility fees

-Deduct the full amount of your utility payments for a separate rental property (or correct percentage for property that is part of your principal residence).
+Deduct the full amount of your utility payments for a separate rental property (or correct percentage for property that is part of your principal residence.)
 Utilities include heat, hydro, water, cable and internet.

-6. Property Management
+6. Property management

-You can deduct salaries paid to property managers, superintendents, maintenance personnel (gardeners, painters etc.) and others you employ to care of your property.
-Note: You cannot deduct the value of your own services.
+You can deduct salaries paid to property managers, superintendents, maintenance personnel (gardeners, painters etc.) and others you employ to care for your property.

-7. Professional Fees
+7. Professional fees

 Be sure to deduct fees like those paid for legal services used to prepare leases, accounting fees and collection agency fees.